To play, press and hold the enter key. To stop, release the enter key.

-Community Hunger Solutions is dedicated to connecting healthy, locally produced food with community members who lack access.
+Community Hunger Solutions is dedicated to connecting healthy, locally produced food with community members who face barriers to access.

 Edible Learning Spaces

 Producing Fresh Food

 Strict retail standards and the extremely perishable nature of many food items means a lot of waste in our local food supply chain.
 Community Hunger Solutions provides support to local farms and food retailers in exchange for their excess food products.
 Through partnerships with Harmony Valley, Driftless Organics, Organic Valley and others, CHS is able to source tens of thousands of pounds of local produce and thousands of pints of local dairy for redistribution to local food pantries, community meals, and educational programs.

 "Without the work of CHS, we wouldn’t be able to contribute to our community in this way and a lot of valuable food would otherwise go to our compost pile." - Andrea Yoder, Harmony Valley Farm

 Community Hunger Solutions provides local, organic produce and dairy to 17 area food pantries and community meal sites in Crawford, Grant, Monroe, Richland and Vernon Counties.
 Beyond emergency food programs, CHS supports libraries, churches, and classrooms - community led organizations working to increase awareness of and access to healthy foods.
 Excess produce in larger volumes is offered to Hunger Task Force of La Crosse, spreading the reach of our program to all of Western Wisconsin and into Minnesota!
 CHS delivers produce and dairy to our partner pantries and meal sites free of charge.
 Despite increases in overhead in 2021, CHS distributed about 175,000 pounds of produce and 150,000 pints/pounds of dairy products to our partners serving families facing food insecurity.
 The most common feedback we get about our food donations is that it's incredibly fresh!
 CHS prides ourselves on providing food that's every bit as fresh and healthy as that found on grocery store shelves.